aspose-pdf/Aspose-PDF-Tutorials/pdf/english/java/advanced-features/create-accessible-pdfs-tagged-content-java-aspose-pdf/_index.md

 </dependency>
 ```

 **Gradle**
-Include this line in your `build.gradle` file:
 ```gradle
 implementation 'com.aspose:aspose-pdf:25.3'
 ```

 ### License Acquisition
-Aspose.PDF for Java offers a free trial, allowing you to test its capabilities before purchasing.
-You can acquire a temporary license [here](https://purchase.aspose.com/temporary-license/).
-If you decide to purchase, follow the instructions on their website.
+Aspose.PDF for Java offers a free trial.
+You can obtain a temporary license [here](https://purchase.aspose.com/temporary-license/).
+For production use, purchase a full license.

 ## Setting Up Aspose.PDF for Java
-Start by setting up your project with the necessary configurations.
-Here’s how you can initialize and set up Aspose.PDF in a simple Java application:
-1. **Download** the JAR file from [Aspose's release site](https://releases.aspose.com/pdf/java/) if not using Maven/Gradle.
-2. Add it to your project’s build path.
+If you’re not using Maven/Gradle, download the JAR from the [Aspose release site](https://releases.aspose.com/pdf/java/) and add it to your project’s build path.

-Here is a basic initialization snippet for creating a PDF document:
+Here’s a simple snippet that verifies your setup by creating an empty PDF:

 ```java
 import com.aspose.pdf.Document;